 Going braless after Breast Surgery – Can I not wear a bra?

-- They are also there to improve your posture and prevent spine and back problems.
+- Posture: Bras contribute to better posture and help prevent spine and back problems.

 The disadvantages of wearing a bra

-The disadvantages of wearing a bra vary from person to person.
+The disadvantages of wearing a bra after breast surgery vary from person to person.
 Disadvantages occur when a bra is a poor fit or too tight on the body.
-So if you’re currently wearing a bra that is making you feel uncomfortable, you are probably feeling one or more of these symptoms:
+If you’re currently wearing a bra that is making you feel uncomfortable, you are probably feeling one or more of these symptoms: